hameez21/react-native-easy-localization-and-rtl/README.md

-# Readme Is Currently Outdated

 # React Native Easy Localization and RTL

-This library is for creating multi-Language supported apps easily on android and ios using react native.
+This library is for creating multi-Language supported apps easily on android and ios using react native without any reloads.
 It helps to change language and layout easily using predefined styles.

 **Lets build an RTL layout stylesheet library for ease of use**